Skip to main content

 1. Entry into any private office of an administrative officer, member of faculty, or staff member, or entry into any other University area that is not authorized, without permission;

-2. Occupation of a building after it is normally closed; and
+2. Occupation of a building after it is normally closed;

-13. Restrictions on sound amplification for certain activities: No electronic amplification of sound is permitted in the academic quad, which includes “The Sundial,” due to the proximity of academic buildings in which classes are held, or other locations in which amplification may disturb classes and the risk of interfering with classroom instruction is too great to allow for the use of electronic amplification methods.
+13. Restrictions on sound amplification for certain activities: No electronic amplification of sound is permitted in the academic quad, which includes The Designated Public Forum due to the proximity of academic buildings in which classes are held, or other locations in which amplification may disturb classes and the risk of interfering with classroom instruction is too great to allow for the use of electronic amplification methods.
 Therefore, the use of electronically amplified sound in locations proximal to classrooms is prohibited on class days from the time classes begin in the morning through the time that classes end in the evening.

 14. Disruption: As noted, SUNY Oswego has a responsibility to both honor freedom of expression, but also protect against those that may restrict such expression in a limited public forum.
-Disruption of an Event or speaker, through such actions such as interfering with ingress or egress from University Facilities, heckling or shouting down a speaker, damaging property, etc. is not allowed.
-In the event of such activities, the violator will be asked to leave the Event.
-If they do not leave, they will be escorted from the Event.
+Disruption of an event or speaker, through such actions such as interfering with ingress or egress from University Facilities, heckling or shouting down a speaker, damaging property, etc. is not allowed.
+In the event of such activities, the violator will be asked to leave the event.
+If they do not leave, they will be escorted from the event.
 Criminal or conduct action may be initiated.

 Specific Policy Requirements: Identification Cards